Workshop instructors

 Ernst Schoiswohl

 The best scythes in the world are known to come from Austria.
-In Rossleithen in the Upper Austrian Kremstal valley, the traditional company Schröckenfux has been producing scythes for 450 years that are precisely tailored to their future use.
-Who could be more competent at teaching how to sharpen and sharpen scythes and sickles than master craftsman Ernst Schoiswohl, who has been working at the world-famous scythe forge for over 30 years?
+In Rossleithen in the Kremstal valley in Upper Austria, the traditional company Schröckenfux has been producing scythes for 450 years that are precisely tailored to their intended use.
+Who could be more competent to teach how to sharpen and sharpen scythes and sickles than master craftsman Ernst Schoiswohl, who has been working at the world-famous scythe forge for over 30 years?

 Franz Roth